cea-hpc/phobos/doc/design/scsi_error_management.md

 In this schema:

+- the "family" corresponds to the family of device/medium this log is about,
 - the "device" corresponds to the device id that failed (primary key of the "device" table),
 - the "medium" corresponds to the medium id that failed (primary key of the "medium" table),
 - the "uuid" is the primary key of the logs table,
 - the "errno" is the error number of the log,
-- the "cause" is the action that triggered the log,
+- the "cause" is the Phobos action that triggered the log (for instance loading a medium into a device),
 - the "msg" is additional information about the error (for instance an error message returned by the library),
 - and "time" is the timestamp at which time the log was produced.